 - Non- members £396.68

-*To receive a PMI Europa Pass price, contact your chapter for a discount code, to be used when booking.
+*To receive a PMI Europa Pass price, contact your chapter for the discount code to be used when booking.

 - PMI Sweden Chapter members £216.37